karush17/Ising-notes/README.md

 # Ising-notes
 Notes on Ising Networks for Deep Hierarchcical Reinforcement Learning

+### Problem Formulation (Now)
+* What are you trying to solve?
+The alignment between hierarchies?
+Why is that an issue?
+* How can you demonstrate that this is a problem?
+Consider a toy problem and run tests on it.
+Identify the failure case arising due to hierarchies.
+* Upto what degree will the toy problem be significant to real world problems.
+A closer link between them is essential to convince the community.

 ### Literature Draft (September)
 * Literature Review(3+ pages for Hierarchical Reinforcement Learning)
 * Review of Physics papers on Ising Simulations (3+ pages, it needs to be written in an intuitive way)